There are now 3 possible online modes for units:

-- Typically this unit is assessed in the following ways: (1) preparation of a resource package; (2) video analysis; and (3) microteaching and tutorial participation.
+- Indicative assessments in this unit are as follows: (1) preparation of a resource package; (2) video analysis; and (3) microteaching and tutorial participation.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the preparation of a resource package, video analysis, and microteaching and tutorial participation components.

 Supplementary assessment is not available in this unit.

 - Unit rules